zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 We often use this expression when you are telling s omeone to do something or to not do something when the person doesn’t agree w ith you that it’s a good thing or a bad thing to do.
 You think it’s good for them;  the person doesn’t agree with you.
 That would be a case where we would use this e xpression “It’s for your own good.”
 Parents, for example, use this expression wi th their children when the children, say, don’t want to brush their teeth or e at their vegetables.
 They may say to the child, “It’s for your own good” – you wi ll benefit from this.
 It is a good thing for you even if you don’t understand that.

-Nabil says, “And you think college students are goi ng to give you the time of day?”
+Nabil says, “And you think college students are going to give you the time of day?”
 The expression “to give someone the time of d ay” doesn’t mean to tell someone the time right now.
 It means to pay attenti on to someone, to give someone the respect or courtesy that you might expe ct.
 If you don’t give someone the time of day, you’re not interested in t alking to that person.
 You’re not even interested in listening to that person.
 Na bil thinks that these college students will just ignore Danielle standing on the sidewalk passing out her flyers.

 Danielle says, “I won’t let them pass until they ag ree to drink responsibly.”
 The verb “to pass” (pass) here means to move forward an d to go around something that is in your way.
 If you are walking down the st reet, and I stand right in front of you and I hold my arms out so that you cannot go by  me, I would not be allowing you to pass.
 If I allow you to pass, I move out of the way so you can continue moving forward, you can continue walking.